berthelemy/adventure-argentina/locations/argentina/index.md

 layout: default
 permalink: /locations/argentina
 ---
-A typical adventure with us would include:
+A typical adventure with us could include:

+#### Welcome

+- Meeting you at the airport, and arranging connecting transport
+- Arranging local accommodation

 #### Trecking